 At Centre for Surgery, our surgeons get commonly asked whether your body weight can affect the results of a Brazilian butt lift.
 Our prospective patients often ask what is the ideal weight for BBL surgery.
-Can you be too slim to have a BBL?
+Can you be too slim to have a BBL?.
 Will being overweight affect my suitability for a BBL?
 Will losing or gaining weight after the procedure affect the results of a BBL?

 All these questions are very reasonable and we aim to empower patients with all the right information prior to making a decision on whether a Brazilian butt lift is right for them.
 To begin with, there is generally accepted to be no ideal body weight for a Brazilian butt lift.
-Although the most important prerequisite to have a BBL is to have sufficient fat deposits, it is also important not to have too much fat.
+Although the most important prerequisite to having a BBL is to have sufficient fat deposits, it is also important not to have too much fat.

 Do I need to gain weight to have a BBL?

 The principle of BBL surgery is that fat must first be removed with liposuction from an area of the body such as the abdomen, flanks or back followed by the transfer of this fat also known as fat grafting to the buttocks to give a more rounded or curvaceous appearance.
 Patients who have insufficient fat deposits from being too thin will not be able to achieve sufficiently enlarged buttocks to result in a discernible increase in size.
 The potential outcome of this is dissatisfaction due to not being able to notice any improvement in results.

 For patients who are very slim and are very keen to have a Brazilian butt lift then we would advise a period of controlled weight gain for a period lasting from a few weeks to months and then book in to see our surgeon again for a reassessment of the areas for harvesting of fat.